mpdairy/elm-component-updater/README.md

 ### Component Files

-If you want to spread out a component over multiple files, please expose one main file, `Component.Xxxxx`, that exposes the main useful things like `Msg`, `Model`, `update`, `subscriptions`, etc, so that it's easy to import.
+Even if you want to spread out a component over multiple files, please expose one main file, `Component.Xxxxx`, that exposes the main useful things like `Msg`, `Model`, `update`, `subscriptions`, etc, so that it's easy to import.